 What is the standard office vacancy rate?

-In the United States, office vacancy rates increased to an average of 12.3% in 2020.
+In the United States, office space vacancy rates increased to an average of 12.3% in 2020.
 Primarily due to the impacts of coronavirus, employees moved away from traditional offices and adopted a work-from-home (WFH) or a hybrid work model.

 With these changes happening across most industries all at once, it is no wonder why the office vacancy rate is so high.